co-kevin/hueyzng/README.md

-Worked as a tech lead, pre-sales solution, architect, DevOps, consultant.
+Worked as a technical lead, full-stack engineer, pre-sales solution, specializing in front and back-end development and DevOps.

-Well-rounded skills and pursuit of technical excellence.